 The Olympic Hockey events were being played at the NHL Vancouver Canucks arena.
 To say I was blown away by the sheer magnitude of the arena’s size was a bit of an understatement.
 My arena back home holds around 12,000 spectators where as this arena holds almost 19,000… the difference in capacity is about the size of the town I live in.
 YIKES!

 After we found our nosebleed seats we were ready for some hockey between Germany and Belarus.
-The room’s excitement was electric with hockey fans.
+The room’s excitement was electric.
 The hockey teams skated out onto the ice, warmed up a bit and then got down to business.
 Although we were up high in the arena I could tell that these players were moving quicker and with more precision than the junior players from my home hockey team.
 Granted these players probably had a few more years of practice under their belts but there was a clear difference.

 As the game proceeded we watched with glee as we soaked up our last Olympic adventure.
 During the game a puck hit and broke the glass protector.
 Even the maintenance team moved quicker than what we had seen before.
 A few years prior Jen and I had attended a junior hockey game in Cranbrook Canada and had front row seats.
 A puck bounced off the glass and broke the glass right in front of us.
 Luckily no one was hurt but it took almost 45 minutes to repair.
 At the Olympics, maybe 20 minutes and the game was back in full force.